harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 ###Can I Just Do An Oral Only Cycle?

 You can.
 Should you?
 Absolutely not.
-Oral steroids are going to suppress your natural Testosterone production hard. **You need to take them together with a dose of testosterone to replace your natural production, which will be shut down.
-Without a testosterone base, you will feel** ***weak, tired, depressed, low libido, erectile dysfunction, muscle loss and weakness***—***all the [symptoms of low testosterone](/r/steroids/wiki/trt/list#wiki_symptoms_of_low_testosterone)***.
-As you won't have any testosterone to support the muscles you're building, you'll lose all your newfound, hard-earned gains just after you've gotten them.
+Oral steroids are going to suppress your natural Testosterone production hard.

+**ALL steroid cycles need to be taken together with a base of Testosterone to replace your natural production, which will be shut down.**

+**Without a Testosterone base, you will feel** ***weak, tired, depressed, low libido, erectile dysfunction, muscle loss and weakness***—***all the [symptoms of low testosterone](/r/steroids/wiki/trt/list#wiki_symptoms_of_low_testosterone)***.

+As you won't have any Testosterone to support the muscles you're building, you'll lose all your newfound, hard-earned gains just after you've gotten them.

 If you choose to do a orals-only cycle against all sound advice, you should look into getting a SERM (like [Nolvadex](/r/steroids/wiki/nolvadex)/[Clomid](/r/steroids/wiki/clomid) or the sorts) for a [proper PCT](/r/steroids/wiki/thecycle/pct), as well.
-You should consider reading through this Wiki and *doing a real cycle*, ***complete with Testosterone***, *as you'll find better results, as well as feeling better too*.
+You should consider reading through this Wiki and *doing a real cycle*, **complete with Testosterone**, *as you'll find better results, as well as feeling better too*.

-###What About A Prohormone Or Designer Steroid Cycle That I Got At The Store?
+###What About A Prohormone Or Designer Steroid Cycle?

 Again.
 You can.
 Should you?
 Probably not.
-Prohormones &amp; Designer Steroids are going to suppress your natural Test pretty hard. **You need to take them together with a dose of testosterone to replace your natural production, which will be shut down.
+Prohormones &amp; Designer Steroids are going to suppress your natural Test pretty hard.

+**You need to take ANY CYCLE*** **together with a base of Testosterone to replace your natural production, which will be shut down.
 Without a testosterone base you may find you don't feel the best or you feel [symptoms of low testosterone](/r/steroids/wiki/trt/list#wiki_symptoms_of_low_testosterone)**.

 Prohormones &amp; Designer Steroids are no better (or even worse in some cases) than using a traditional oral steroid.
-The supplemental PCT crap they sell with these Prohormones / Designer Steroids is predominantly bogus stuff and if you choose to do a Prohormone / Designer Steroid cycle, you should at least look into getting a SERM (like [Nolvadex](/r/steroids/wiki/nolvadex)/[Clomid](/r/steroids/wiki/clomid) or the sorts) for a [real PCT](/r/steroids/wiki/thecycle/pct).
+The supplemental PCT crap they sell with these Prohormones is predominantly bogus stuff and if you choose to do a Prohormone / Designer Steroid cycle, you should at least look into getting a SERM (like [Nolvadex](/r/steroids/wiki/nolvadex)/[Clomid](/r/steroids/wiki/clomid) or the sorts) for a [real PCT](/r/steroids/wiki/thecycle/pct).
 You should consider reading through this Wiki and *doing a real cycle, complete with Testosterone, as you'll find better results, as well as feeling better overall too*.

+\* The *sole exception* to this rule is the novel research compound Trestolone (MENT).
+MENT was designed to be used as a prostate-safe replacement for Testosterone.
+MENT is under development by the USG as a rapidly reversible male contraceptive and as a replacement therapy for Testosterone.

 #The Basic Bulk